 Student Engagement is at the core of everything we do at MIT using a holistic approach based on the four pillars of successful learning, effective communication, participative representation and meaningful collaboration.
-Our Strategic Engagement Plan 2016 – 2018 encapsulates our principles and is available via this link.
+Our Student Engagement Plan 2018 - 2020 encapsulates our principles and is available via this link.

 Student Advocacy is also in the forefront of MIT consideration and a service to aid this is located on each Campus.

 To this end, MIT encourages its students and graduates alike to undertake internal and external surveys such as:

 MIT reviews reports available publicly such Australasian Survey of Student Engagement (AUSSE) to inform its student experience plan.

 In a nutshell, the aim of student engagement is to prioritise educational strategies and teaching techniques that takes into account the students’ intellectual, emotional, behavioural and social factors that may also enhance learning for students.
 This in turn may prepare the students for entering a working environment outside of the MIT campuses.